Anushapai123/M1_app_seat-booking/README.md

 # M1_app_seating-arrangemnt
-arranging seating for available space
+booking the tickets for movie.